 By the law of the Thuringians, a woman accused of adultery was sentenced to the ordeal by boiling water only when no champion came forward for her ; and the law of the Ripuarians allows this ordeal only when one can find no witnesses to justify oneself.
 But a woman whom none of her family wanted to defend, a man who could allege no testimony to his probity, were by that token already convicted.

-So I say that in the circumstances of the times when proof by combat and proof by hot iron and boiling water were in use, there was such harmony between these laws and their ways that the laws did not so much produce injustices as they were unjust, that the effects were more innocent than the causes, that they clashed more with equity than they violated its rights, and that they were more unreasonable than tyrannical.
+So I say that in the circumstances of the times when proof by combat and proof by hot iron and boiling water were in use, there was such concordance between these laws and their practices that the laws did not so much produce injustices as they were themselves unjust, that the effects were more innocent than the causes, that they clashed more with equity than they violated its rights, and that they were more unreasonable than tyrannical.